 The towns of Písac and Chinchero both hold lively markets on Tuesdays, Thursdays and Sundays.
 Possibly the most vibrant is the Sunday market at Písac, which is also the most popular.
 For a more authentic experience, try the one at Chinchero.
 These markets offer an insight into the local way of life and are also good places to pick up handicrafts.

-The Sacred Valley is not just about visits, however, and a Sacred Valley tour can incorporate a multitude of activities for all tastes, including treks ranging from one day to upwards of a week, as well as a range of pursuits guaranteed to increase adrenaline levels.
+The Sacred Valley is not just about visits.
+A Sacred Valley tour can incorporate a multitude of activities for all tastes, including treks ranging from one day to upwards of a week, as well as a range of pursuits guaranteed to increase adrenaline levels.

 The Sacred Valley is an area with exceptional trekking possibilities and most of the routes see far fewer trekkers than the ultra-popular Inca Trail.
 For those looking for a challenging alternative approach to Machu Picchu, the Salkantay Trek is the one to go for.
 However, other treks including the Lares trek, the Choquequirao Trek, the remote Vilcabamba (Espíritu Pampa) Trek and the high-altitude Ausangate Trek are all options for those who don’t necessarily need to finish at Machu Picchu.